top of page

 Sanded and painted skeg

-Not too bad, and remember that this is not a fender on an old Porsche that we are trying to restore here...
-All we are trying to do is strengthen the skeg and more importantly, smooth the water flow over the skeg going to the prop so it will get a better bite in the water and does not slip as much.
-Next trip out, it could and more than likely will get some new war wounds in which case you now have a low-budget way to repair it again (quickly) and to help keep that pride and joy of yours looking nice!
+It's not too bad, and remember that this is not a fender on an old Porsche that we are trying to restore here...
+We are trying to strengthen the skeg and, more importantly, smooth the water flow over the skeg going to the prop so it will get a better bite in the water and not slip as much.
+On your next trip out, it could, and more than likely will, get some new war wounds; in this case, you now have a low-budget way to repair it again (quickly) and help keep that pride and joy of yours looking nice!

 Something to consider adding to your clean-up checklist if you have her up for sale! 😀